youndon/Flares/src/main/kotlin/Books/Kotlin Standard Library Cookbook/4_Powerful Data Processing.md

 In order to add elements of one collection to another, we are using the `+` operator.
 The standard library overloads this operator with the code responsible for merging elements of two `Collection` type instances collections into one instance.
 The `sentMessages` and `inboxMessages` variables are declared as List instances.
-The `plus` function returns a new `Collection` instance, containing elements of the `sentMessages` and inboxMessages lists.
+The `FP.plus` function returns a new `Collection` instance, containing elements of the `sentMessages` and inboxMessages lists.
 Finally, we use the `forEach()` function to iterate through the next elements of the list.
 In the lambda block passed to the forEach function, we are print the text property of the current Message to the console.
 We are destructuring the lambda's argument of the `Message` type and accessing its text property directly inside the `println()` function.